Geology of Japan: Geological hazards

 Japan is in a volcanic zone on the Pacific Ring of Fire.
 Frequent low intensity earth tremors and occasional volcanic activity are felt throughout the islands.
 Destructive earthquakes, often resulting in tsunamis, occur several times a century.
-The most recent major quakes include the 2011 Tōhoku earthquake and tsunami, the 2004 Chūetsu earthquake and the Great Hanshin earthquake of 1995.
+The most recent major quakes include the 2024 Noto earthquake, the 2011 Tōhoku earthquake and tsunami, the 2004 Chūetsu earthquake and the Great Hanshin earthquake of 1995.